Democratic boundary breakers’ night: Obama, Clinton, Harris

 The president, who abandoned plans to host his convention in North Carolina and Florida, is expected to break tradition and accept his nomination from the White House lawn.

-Trump has spent much of this week hosting campaign events in battleground statesin an attempt to distract from the Democrats’ virtual festivities.
-While there is no travel expected on Wednesday, Trump on Tuesday claimed that a Biden presidency would trigger “a flood of illegal immigration like the world has never seen” during an Arizona appearance near the Mexican border.
+Trump has spent much of this week hosting campaign events in battleground states in an attempt to distract from the Democrats’ virtual festivities.
+While there was no travel on Wednesday, Trump on Tuesday claimed that a Biden presidency would trigger “a flood of illegal immigration like the world has never seen” during an Arizona appearance near the Mexican border.

 Such divisive rhetoric, which is not supported by Biden’s positions, has become a hallmark of Trump’s presidency, which has inflamed tensions at home and alienated allies around the world.

-Still, Biden’s team acknowledged that the Biden-Harris ticket must do more than promise a return to normalcy should they defeat Trump.
-The speakers Wednesday are expected to outline Biden’s path toward legitimate progress for all Americans.
+Still, Biden’s team acknowledges that the Biden-Harris ticket must do more than promise a return to normalcy.

-“Joe knows its not enough to build back.
-We’ve got to build back better than ever,” Michigan Gov. Gretchen Whitmer said in previewing Wednesday’s program.

-Whitmer noted, for example, that women have made significant progress in politics recent years.
+In her prepared remarks, Harris says the nation is at a critical point struggling under Trump’s “chaos,” “incompetence”and “callousness.”

+“We can do better and deserve so much more,” Harris says.
+“We must elect a president who will bring something different, something better, and do the important work.
+A president who will bring all of us together—Black, White, Latino, Asian, Indigenous—to achieve the future we collectively want.”

 Obama confidants say that the former president’s support for Biden is unequivocal, but he does worry about enthusiasm among younger voters, particularly younger voters of color.
-Democrats concede that one of the reasons Trump won the presidency in 2016 is because those voters didn’t show up in the same large numbers for Clinton as they did when Obama was on the ballot.
+Democrats concede that one of the reasons Trump won the presidency in 2016 was because those voters didn’t show up in the same large numbers as when Obama was on the ballot.

+In excerpts of his remarks, Obama calls Biden his “brother.”
+He also savages the Trump presidency in a rare public rebuke from one president to his successor.

+“I have sat in the Oval Office with both of the men who are running for president,” Obama says.
+“I never expected that my successor would embrace my vision or continue my policies.
+I did hope, for the sake of our country, that Donald Trump might show some interest in taking the job seriously; that he might come to feel the weight of the office and discover some reverence for the democracy that had been placed in his care.”

 The first two days of the convention have featured a diverse lineup, although Biden’s team has largely showcased the more moderate wing of his party — and even a half dozen Republicans such as former Secretary of State Colin Powell and former Ohio Gov. John Kasich.